algobot76/surabaya/README.md

 Use `JavaParser` and convert the outputted AST into the custom `JavaProject` class described below.

 ### JavaProject Class
+Fields:
-packages: a mapping of package name to list of class names
+- `packages`: a mapping of package name to list of class names
-classes: a mapping of class names to `JavaClass`
+- `classes`: a mapping of class names to `JavaClass`

 Has a `toJson()` method that returns a json formatted representation for the frontend to work with.

 This structure enables the easy workflow of creating the base location of each island by iterating throught the package name to class map before going through each island and filling in the details

-json representation will look like this:
+Example json representation:
 ```
 {
   "packages": {"package1": ["ex1", "ex2"],